Rain barrel

 Contribution to improving biodiversity

-- The surface of the rain barrel should be flat and solid.
-This is because a full rain barrel is heavy.
+- The surface on which the rain barrel is placed must be flat and sturdy.
+A full rain barrel is heavy.

 - Preferably place the rain barrel in the shade to prevent algae growth.

-- Attach a short piece of hose to the tap of the rain barrel so you can easily fill the watering can.
+- Attach a short piece of hose to the tap on the rain barrel so that you can easily fill the watering can.

-- Place the barrel on a base or base so that you can place a watering can under the tap.
+- Place the barrel on a base or stand so that you can place a watering can under the tap.

-- Use a leaf trap to prevent the rain barrel from filling up with debris.
+- Use a leaf guard to prevent the rain barrel from filling up with debris.

-- Health that the rain barrel is sealed at the top to prevent it from becoming a breeding ground for insects.
+- Ensure that the top of the rain barrel is sealed to prevent it from becoming a breeding ground for insects.

-- Empty a wooden rain barrel at the first night frost to prevent the barrel from bursting due to expanding ice water.
+- Empty a wooden rain barrel at the first frost to prevent it from bursting due to expanding ice water.

-- Health that a wooden rain barrel does not dry out to prevent leaks.
+- Ensure that a wooden rain barrel does not dry out to prevent leaks.

-- Tip: connect the overflow from the rain barrel to an infiltration device in your garden instead of the sewer system.
+- Tip: connect the overflow from the rain barrel to an infiltration system in your garden instead of to the sewer system.